Difference Between Statutory and Regulatory

 Both these laws take time for their amendment, and after satisfying all the members of the government, the law is passed.

-Once the law is passed, one has to abide by them, or it could be a criminal offense.
+Once the law is passed, one has to abide by them, or it could be a criminal offence.
 Both of these laws are enforced for the smooth conduction of any activity and equality among individuals.

 Statutory vs Regulatory